20 Different Types of Fruits Explained

 We classified them as “fleshy,” with labels describing families of simple fleshy fruits such as berries and hesperidium.

-However, pepos are more than just tasty.
-They are crucial in the grand scheme of human history.
-Because of their simplicity, the plants were simple to grow, so that early humans may have seeded a field entirely by chance.
+Because of their simplicity, the plants were simple to grow so early humans may have seeded a field entirely by chance.

-As a result, pepos were the first type of fruit that humans cultivated.
+As a result, pepos were the first type of fruit humans cultivated.
 The best scientific estimates date the intentional growth of pepos back to 10,000 BC in the Americas and 13,000 BC in Asia!
 (The next closest fruit, peppers, didn’t appear as an intentionally cultivated crop until around 8,000 BC.).

 Pepos’ hard outer rinds also proved helpful to early humans in various ways, most notably in scooping out their insides and preserving their hard shells to make bowls and cups.
 (Imagine how difficult it would have been for ancient humans to transport items such as water without them!).